 What resources are available for me and my daughter/son?

 There are many resources available to you and your daughter or son.
-It is helpful for parents to be familiar with our services at Counseling Services, as well as at MassArt.
+It is helpful for parents to be familiar with our services at Counseling and Welless as well as other available resources at MassArt.
 The Academic Resource Center offers information and advising that compliments faculty advising.
 Questions regarding graduation and degree requirements, leave policies and discussions of academic problems or issues can be explored here 617-879-7280.

 If you have any questions, you can contact Counseling and Wellness at (617) 879-7760 or firstname.lastname@example.org.